Monday, July 04, 2011

 CA Bell proposes to name it as “Sir Thutob Namgyal Memorial Hospital”

-The Archives Section under Culture and Heritage Department at Gangtok stores rarest of documents related to Sikkim and I shall always remain grateful for an opportunity granted to me to flip over pages of that epoch which is more of a dream come true.
-Over the last few years I have spend most of my time learning and understanding Sikkim and it gives me pleasure to share what I learn or what I listen to.
+The Archives Section under the Culture and Heritage Department at Gangtok stores the rarest of documents related to Sikkim.
+I shall always remain grateful for an opportunity granted to me to flip over pages of that epoch which is more of a dream come true.
+Over the last few years I have spent most of my time learning and understanding Sikkim, and it gives me pleasure to share what I know or what I listen to.

-I am more of a story teller, those stories that got lost along the helm of time.
-This time around let me take you back to the year 1917 and the date reads 10th of March.
-An official letter arrives to His Highness Maharaja Tashi Namgyal of Sikkim at his Palace.
-The letter inquires about the naming of the new Civil Hospital at Gangtok that was ready for public use very shortly.
+I am more of a storyteller, those stories that got lost along the helm of time.
+This time around let me take you back to the year 1917, and the date reads 10th of March.
+An official letter arrives at his Palace to His Highness Maharaja Tashi Namgyal of Sikkim.
+The letter inquires about naming the new Civil Hospital at Gangtok, which was ready for public use very shortly.

-CA Bell, Superintendent of Sikkim State, the writer of the letter writes that it occurred to him and a Civil Surgeon whether the hospital could be named in memory of His Highness’s late father Sir Thutob Namgyal.
-Bell further writes about his ignorance about Sikkim customs whether a building can be named in the name of a Maharaja that would be frequently mentioned by the public spoken all the time by every class.
+CA Bell, Superintendent of Sikkim State, the writer of the letter writes that it occurred to him and a Civil Surgeon whether the hospital could be named in memory of His Highness's late father, Sir Thutob Namgyal.
+Bell further writes about his ignorance of Sikkim customs, such as whether a building can be called in the name of a Maharaja, frequently mentioned by the public and spoken all the time by every class.